pvtl/docker-dev/README.md

 ### Xdebug

-To enable Xdebug for PHP you will need to edit `.env` and adjust `XDEBUG_CONFIG` to match your device's IP address.
-Do not use `localhost`, `127.0.0.1` or `::1` as your IP (as this will resolve to the Docker container, not your device).
-Next, rebuild the container(s) (eg. `docker-compose build php71-fpm && docker-compose up -d`).

 If you're using PHPStorm follow the [remote debug (docker) setup guide](https://www.jetbrains.com/help/phpstorm/configuring-remote-php-interpreters.html#d36845e650).

 The easiest way to trigger a debugging session is to use this [Google Chrome extension](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 Just enable debug mode in the extension, set a breakpoint in the code and reload the page.